Sunday, May 31, 2015

 Gambetta Leaves by Balloon, October 1870 by Jacques Didier and Lucien Guiard, no date / zoom

-The daily service begins on November 4, but is too costly to have much effect.
+The daily service began on November 4, but is too costly to have much effect.

-A result of isolation: Parisian troops try to connect with the last French army, not knowing that it has been defeated and that the town of Orleans has fallen.
+A result of isolation: Parisian troops try to reinforce the last French army, not knowing that it has been defeated and that the town of Orleans has fallen.

-The Prussian Army Enters Orleans by Ludwig Braun in "History of the Franco-German war" by Colonel Rousset (Tallendier), 1911
+The Prussian Army Enters Orleans by Ludwig Braun in "History of the Franco-German war" by Col. Rousset, 1911 / zoom

 The statue is of Joan of Arc.
 The capture of Orleans was her first victory, which makes its fall more bitter yet.